St. Jude Medical: CardioMEMS

-In June 2014, St. Jude Medical acquired and began developing CardioMEMS HF System, a wireless pulmonary artery pressure (PAP) monitoring technology.
+In June 2014, St. Jude acquired and began developing CardioMEMS HF System, a wireless pulmonary artery pressure (PAP) monitoring technology.
 The wireless monitoring technology is used to assess cardiac performance via measurement of PAP and can be placed into the pulmonary artery.

 Controversies

 In December 2010, St. Jude Medical voluntarily stopped selling its Riata and Riata ST line of defibrillator leads over concerns that the leads were susceptible to insulation abrasion.
 The Food and Drug Administration issued a recall of the leads in November 2011.

 In May 2013, Population Health Research Institute (PHRI), an academic health science research institute, conducted an independent analysis of data received from ongoing prospective registries that monitor the performance of the Durata and Riata ST ICD leads.
 The results of the analysis found that the insulated leads had a 99.8 percent rate of freedom from all-cause insulation abrasion at 5 years.

-In January 2013, the Food and Drug Administration sent St. Jude Medical a warning letter detailing concerns regarding processes at the company's Sylmar, California facility.
+In January 2013, the Food and Drug Administration sent St. Jude a warning letter detailing concerns regarding processes at the company's Sylmar, California facility.
 The letter was sent following inspections of the plant in September and October 2012.
 The letter did not raise any safety concerns about St. Jude Medical products.

 That same month the company sent the Food and Drug Administration a 34-page letter detailing the company's efforts to correct problems found during the October inspection.

 In 2014 a security vulnerability in St. Jude's pacemakers was reported by MedSec Holdings Ltd and confirmed by the FDA.